Inertial#

 orientation#

-The orientation block returns the robot’s roll, pitch, or yaw, in the range of -180.00 to 180.00 degrees as a decimal number.
+Orientation is the robot’s current angle on a selected turning axis.
+The orientation reporter block reports the robot’s roll, pitch, or yaw, from -180.00 to 180.00 degrees as a decimal number.

-The image below uses arrows to show the direction of positive rotation for roll, pitch, yaw.
+Roll, pitch, and yaw describe different ways the robot can tilt or turn.
+The image below uses arrows to show the direction of positive rotation for roll, pitch, and yaw.

 A VEX sensor device is shown with three labeled colored arrows indicating its rotational axes.
 A red arrow labeled Pitch points diagonally upward to the left, a green arrow labeled Roll points diagonally upward to the right, and a blue arrow labeled Yaw points directly downward from the center.